 Ashley holds a B.S. in Broadcast Journalism from the University of Illinois, and an M.F.A in Film from Boston University.
 She, and her husband, Nate have a baby daughter, Nora.

 Maggie Ritter graduated from Loyola University Chicago with a degree in English and minors in Sociology and Photography.
-Please contact Maggie if you would like more information about -- or would like to reserve a space in -- any CITE programs!
+Please contact Maggie if you would like more information about any CITE programs!